Learning Naturally Aggregated Appearance for Efficient 3D Editing: Introduction

-In this paper, we introduce a novel editing-friendly representation \textbf{\method} with naturally \textbf{Ag}gregated \textbf{Ap}pearance, consisting of a 3D density grid for geometry estimation and a canonical image plus a projection field for appearance or texture modeling.
-Our method attempts to link the 3D representation with a natural 2D aggregated canonical representation.
+This paper introduces a novel editing-friendly representation \textbf{\method} with naturally \textbf{Ag}gregated \textbf{Ap}pearance for efficient 3D editing, consisting of a 3D density grid for geometry estimation and a canonical image plus a projection field for appearance modeling.
+Our method attempts to link the 3D representation with a natural 2D canonical representation.
 Concretely, a learnable canonical image is designed as the interface for editing, which aggregates the appearance by projecting the 3D radiance to a natural-looking image by the associated projection field.
-To ensure the naturalness of the aggregated canonical image with strong representation capacity, the associated projection field is carefully initialized by a pseudo canonical camera model and complemented by a learned view-dependent offset.
+To ensure the naturalness of the aggregated canonical image with strong representation capacity, the projection field is carefully initialized using a pseudo canonical camera model and complemented by a learned view-dependent offset.
 The underlying 3D structure is modeled by an explicit 3D density grid.

-After a scene is optimized through volume rendering, \method supports various ways of 3D editing in a \emph{user-friendly} setting by applying different 2D image processing tools on the canonical images \emph{without re-optimization} of the original model.
-We evaluate the effectiveness of our method on three datasets, including LLFF~\cite{mildenhall2019llff}, Replica~\cite{straub2019replica,habtegebrial2022somsi}, and Instruct-NeRF2NeRF~\cite{haque2023instruct} in various editing tasks, which are scene stylization, content extraction, and texture editing (\textit{i.e.}, drawing).
-Experimental results further show that \method can achieve on-par performance with NeRF~\cite{mildenhall2020nerf} in terms of PSNR with a hash grid-based projection field.
+\method supports various ways edits of a 3D scene in a user-friendly and efficient manner by applying different 2D image processing tools on the canonical images without re-optimization.~\cref{tab:functionality} summarizes the comparison of our method with existing methods in terms of editing functionalities and per-edit efficiency.
+We evaluate the effectiveness on various datasets, including LLFF~\cite{mildenhall2019llff}, DTU~\cite{jensen2014dtu}, NeUVF~\cite{ma2022nep}, Replica~\cite{straub2019replica,habtegebrial2022somsi}, IN2N~\cite{haque2023instruct}, NeRF-Synthetic~\cite{mildenhall2020nerf}, and Mip-NeRF 360~\cite{barron2022mipnerf360} datasets in various editing tasks which are scene stylization, instance segmentation, and texture editing (\textit{i.e.}, drawing).
+Experimental results show \method support various 3D editing tasks with on-par performance but at least 20$\times$ faster per edit.